 On School Day, Friday, Jan.
 30, thousands of children will get a firsthand look at history and enjoy a field trip filled with magic, excitement and adventure.
 Schools from all over Florida visit to learn about medieval times in an engaging and authentic educational environment.

 This is a great opportunity for students studying the Middle Ages to experience what this time period was really like.
 Schools, home-school students and groups with special needs can receive discounted entrance fees by pre-registering, as well as a free educational guide filled with activities for before and after the Faire.
-Also, all admission on Friday is half price, and individuals with disabilities are admitted free.
+Also, all admission on Friday is at a reduced price, and individuals with disabilities are admitted free.

 The Royal Pavilion